s2shape/HBaseSupplyCollector/README.md

 ## Known issues
 - no support for metrics
-- random sampling doesn't work
+- random sampling doesn't work - think about RandomRowFilter()
+- modified/debug version of rest library is used